Original Publish Date: Jan 4, 2019

-Notice of Change forms can be submitted either manually or electronically.
+Notice of Change forms can be submitted electronically.
 If you wish to file a Notice of Change manually, first you need to print a blank copy (available here), complete it and mail the documents to the Province of Ontario.
-Although there are no fees to file a change manually, we do not recommend using this option, as there is no way of verifying that the Province has received your information and as it can also take a lengthy amount of time, generally nine weeks, for the changes to be reflected in your corporate records.
+Although there are no fees to file a change manually, we do not recommend using this option, as there is no way of verifying that the Province has processed the correct changes to your information and it can also take a lengthy amount of time, generally 8-12 weeks, for the changes to be reflected in your corporate records.

 Filing your Notice of Change electronically means you’ll get a faster turnaround time and your corporate record will be updated within a day or two.
 You’ll also receive a receipt of the changes you’ve made.